Syntropic Agroforestry Inspires Student Research on Soil Health

 Inspired by a Syntropic Agroforestry Workshop

 Haji first learned about APOPO’s involvement in agroforestry when he attended our public syntropic agroforestry workshop in December 2024.
-Moved by the approach and its potential, he reached out to us soon after.
+Intrigued by the approach and its potential, he reached out to us soon after.

 Determined to contribute meaningfully, Haji visited APOPO’s Tanzania headquarters to present a compelling research proposal titled, “To evaluate the soil moisture retention capacity in syntropic farming systems and conventional farming systems, to understand their impact on agriculture, sustainability, crop productivity, and soil health.”